konveyor/enhancements/enhancements/kantra/multiple-inputs/README.md

 Konveyor consists of the main cloud-native installation driven by _Hub_ that provides advanced features of application analysis execution including analysis task scheduling, parallel tasks executions.
 And more lighweight command line tool called _kantra_, that can analyze just a single input application on its command execution.

-Users community requested add support for multiple inputs to kantra, that would match to previous _mta-cli_ tool multiple inputs feature.
+We want to add support for multiple inputs to kantra, that would match to previous _mta-cli_ tool multiple inputs feature.
 In order to accomplish that, kantra will be updated to accept multiple ```--input``` args and handle analysis for all those inputs.

 ## Motivation

-This enhancement should close a feature gap to "original" mta-cli multiple input option and increase usability of kantra tool.
+This enhancement should close a feature gap to "original" mta-cli multiple input option and help users with a large portfolio of applications, who run kantra on these individually.

+That is time a consuming process that leads them to have multiple different static reports.
+So, having a single static report for all the local applications they are working on will greatly increase the visability of known issues across the local portfolio.

 ### Goals